Digital Consumer Ad Profiles Targeting Music and Video Streamers

 The 20,000 Foot View: Digital music and video consumers navigate an increasingly nuanced landscape of content formats, from paywalled to ad-supported to social.
 Levels of engagement with new social formats vary considerably amongst weekly active users (WAUs) of three of the main music streaming services (Spotify, Apple Music and Amazon Prime Music) and video streaming services (Netflix, Amazon Prime Video and YouTube).
 It is vital to understand the variance in ad engagement on these services to plan effective campaigns in the evolving digital content ecosystem.
 This report informs tactical and targeted ad spending to reach digital’s most progressive consumers, and covers where to reach those who spend most of their digital content time behind paywalls.

-- Amazon Prime Music WAUs X in multiple audio content formats with X% listening to X, X% streaming X and X% listening to X
+- Amazon Prime Music WAUs over-index in multiple audio content formats with listening to the radio, streaming music for free and listening to podcasts

 - WAUs across all six of the major music and video streaming services are still exposed to audio ads in abundance